 Dom Afonso Henriques

-The Royal With View – Dom Afonso Henriques offers 18 m² of charm and comfort for up to two guests.
-Decorated in fresh blue and white tones, with elegant floral wallpaper, this room features two single bed, a beautifully styled rug, and two comfortable armchairs that create a cosy seating area.
+The Royal With View – Dom Afonso Henriques offers charm and comfort for up to two guests.
+Decorated in fresh blue and white tones, with elegant floral wallpaper, this room features two single beds, a beautifully styled rug, and two comfortable armchairs that create a cosy seating area.

 The private balcony reveals captivating city views, while the remarkable bathroom, adorned with floral details, adds a refined touch to the space.
 Amenities include a Delta coffee machine, minibar, TV, free Wi-Fi, air conditioning, hairdryer, and safe.
 Complimentary coffee and water are provided throughout your stay for an enhanced experience.